whamcloud/Online-Help/docs/Install_Guide/guide.md

 This document provides detailed instructions for installing Intel® Enterprise Edition for Lustre\* software.
 This document:

--   Introduces Intel® Enterprise Edition for Lustre\* software and its capabilities
+-   Introduces Manager for Lustre\* software and its capabilities

 -   Introduces Manager for Lustre\* software and its capabilities to configure and support real-time management of